suffisme/DumbSheraz/README.md

 - main.py
 	- this is the [source code](https://github.com/suffisme/DumbSheraz) of the program
 - movies.txt
-	- This contains the list of names of movies, you can add/delete/edit this file as per your convinience
+	- This contains the list of names of movies, you can add/delete/edit this file as per your convenience

 ### Running the file
 - make sure to have python installed